Which honey to choose for yourself? Nutritional values of different types of honey

 Do you want the real thing?

-How can you find real unheated Slovenian honey?
+How can you find real unheated honey?

 Check here 👉🏻 https://mellifera.si/collections/nesegreti-med